thomasding/td-vimrc/README.md

 4. **Integrate with git:**

-    * Seaminglessly manage your code in your git repo with fugitive.
+    * Seamlessly manage your code in your git repo with fugitive.

     * Indicates modification besides the buffer with plus, minus and tilde signs with vim-gitgutter.